hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/support.md

 ## Investment
 The HPCs are mainly financed by the UniBE IT services.
 Furthermore, interested users can buy elevated access to resources.
 Additional resources are purchased with this additional budget.
 See [Investment Page](investment.md).

+## Documentation update
+If you find issues in the documentation, want to add your publication to the Hall Of Fame or want to contribute in improving this documentation please create a pull request to [UBELIX hpc-docs github repository](https://github.com/hpc-unibe-ch/hpc-docs).